Sample Undergraduate HRM Dissertation Proposal

 - To recommend suitable strategies to improve strategic HRM in Emirates to achieve desired performance goals.

 The research questions are hence derived for this case particular study are;

-Cultural diversity is a known fact which needs no introduction, as various cultural norms exist, with each having its certain characteristics (Baer et al. 2007).
+Cultural diversity is a known fact that needs no introduction, as various cultural norms exist, each having its specific characteristics (Baer et al., 2007).
 At first, sight appears, even delineating a culture seems not an easy task to begin.

-Moreover, Brown (2008) asserted that being attentive towards it in this era is a casual routine due to globalization's involvement in exchanges and acceptance of societies towards one another.
-Simultaneously, attentiveness cannot assure cultural diversity perpetuation, although it has given a much clearer view of the topic.
+Moreover, Brown (2008) asserted that being attentive towards it in this era is a casual routine due to globalization’s involvement in exchanges and societies’ acceptance towards one another.
+Simultaneously, attentiveness cannot perpetuate cultural diversity, although it has given a much clearer view of the topic.
 Cultural diversity is one of the major concerns of a society connected with the rising range of community codes between and inside the societies.

-The evolution of local communities on political platforms in the last few years has been based on the struggle of various groups, including both natives, non-residents, and impoverished groups, especially those who have faced discrimination based on age, gender, and cultural origin in our societies.
+The evolution of local communities on political platforms in the last few years has been based on various groups’ struggles, including natives, non-residents, and impoverished groups, especially those who have faced discrimination based on age, gender, and cultural origin in our societies.
 Political institutions have in perspective thought itself being challenged, and in various countries, cultural diversity has set up its place in politics for this very reason.

 On a similar note, Kundu (2003) declares that Cultural diversity has a significant influence on political insinuation; because it suggests we become free from the terms like ‘Stereotypes’ and ‘Bigotry,’ i.e., we can allow others with their differences and complications.

 In this regard, researchers suggest that it makes a way to rediscover our humanity by our very diversity.
 Cultural diversity has proved itself to be a valuable resource that improves cultural intellect and scientific collaboration for the improvement and cultural peace.